To care for your Shoes or Hi-Lo's, click on and print out this PDF document on Shoe Care.

-Crooked Shoes - These mens military shoes are heavy black cowhide leather, rough side out, with leather lining, clumped soles, and thick steel heel rims.
+Crooked Last Shoes - These mens common shoes are black cowhide leather, rough side out, with leather lining, clumped soles, and thick steel heel rims.
 Although they look like they are straight-last shoes these are made on right and left lasts, ie. crooked shoes.
-These shoes are like Robert Land's Williamsburg model, except these shoes have double thick soles with heel rims.
-So if you prefer a lighter weight shoe, or smooth out leather, please visit Robert Land's website.
 The latchets are 1½" wide.
-These shoes come in full and half sizes from 7 to 12, in D or EE width, and a few larger sizes (see the order form).
+These shoes were known as 'common' shoes, as opposed to fancier dress shoes.
+These shoes come in sizes 7 thru 13, in full and half sizes, and in two widths: D (ie medium) and EE (wide).
+The one exclusion is no size 12½ are available. $140/pair

 Hi-Lo's were worn by some British officers

 as shown in Della Gatta's painting of Germantown and Paoli, by jockeys

 as shown in George Stubb's equestrian paintings, and by some Americans

 as documented by deserter descriptions in which they are called "half-boots".

 For the deserter descriptions see Charles Lefferts Uniforms of the